solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 (θυρις = Fenster = "Window".)

-Similarly faceted spheres, consisting of little silica balls, arranged in such a way that they form quadrangular, inwardly tapering funnels like windows or even better, embrasure formations.
+Similarly faceted spheres, consisting of little silica balls, arranged in such a way that they form quadrangular, inwardly tapering funnels like windows or even better, embrasure constructions.
 The balls are hollow and often furnished with noticeable perforations.
 Undoubtedly belongs with the family of Phormiscidae.

 #### _Thyriscus formosus.
 N. sp._
 (Hahn: Plate 30, Fig. 3.)